coollabsio/documentation-coolify/docs/installation.md

 :::

 :::info 💡 Tip:
-  If you don’t have a server provider yet, we recommend using [Hetzner](https://coolify.io/hetzner).
-You can use our [referral link](https://coolify.io/hetzner) to help support the project.
+  If you don’t have a server provider yet, we recommend using [Hetzner ↗](https://coolify.io/hetzner).
+You can use our [referral link ↗](https://coolify.io/hetzner) to help support the project.
 :::

 ---